 Oculus has amazing plans for the Rift.
 It could very well be the next evolution of Facebook.
 We might one day hold meetings in virtual reality.
 I mean, it has a microphone built-in, so there's absolutely nothing stopping Oculus from enabling such a feature next week (and Facebook's Mark Zuckerberg has actually demoed it already).

 You might one day use it as a therapeutic tool, letting the hardware transport you to a beach where you can meditate.
 There are plans to use it as a gateway to music festivals, like South by Southwest and Coachella, as well as live concerts and sports games.

 There are even porn companies that are shooting 360-degree videos that you can watch on devices like the Oculus Rift.
 (If you're into that kind of stuff, we have a great article about it written by my colleagues, Michelle Fitzsimmons and James Peckham.)

 I guess what I'm trying to say is that there's a lot of potential here, and once we learn how to tap into it better by becoming native VR users, it's only going to get better.

-I'm still not convinced the Oculus RIft is the all-encompassing "future of entertainment" that others have labeled it as, but I'm optimistic that it might earn that title in the coming weeks, months and years.
+I'm still not convinced the Oculus RIft is the all-encompassing "future of entertainment" that others have labeled it as, but I'm optimistic that it might earn that title in the coming years, especially as new models arrive.